 Like our other RMVCC Divisions, our recruits undergo basic training for about 4 to 5 months as they are introduced to drill, map reading, navigation, first aid, field craft and Corps history.
 The recruits’ training finishes with a weekend exercise on Longmoor where their field skills are assessed and then a Pass Out parade in front of very proud family and friends.
 The top recruit is awarded the prestigious Belle Isle Award.
 Having ‘passed out’, our cadets can join our General Duties Training or Musical Training routes.

-The Portsmouth Division also has a Field Gun display team.
+The Portsmouth Division has a Field Gun display team.
 A team of 20 well trained cadets compete against other cadet units, including HMS Collingwood and HMS Sultan cadets, in a 100 yard race with an original Boer War 7 pounder muzzle loading Field Gun.
 The gun weighs over a third of a ton and each wheel weighs about 70 pounds, the same weight as a small cadet!
 Having also appeared at the Royal Tournament and more recently at the Kirkcudbright Tattoo, our cadet Field Gun is an exciting display of enthusiasm, fitness, discipline and teamwork.

 - Address: Portsmouth Division RMVCC, Alamein Block, HMS Excellent, Whale Island, Portsmouth, Hampshire, PO2 8ER.